If you are interested in a Masters or PhD, and want me as a supervisor, please contact me at donald.derrick at canterbury.ac.nz

 The best source of funding for a University of Canterbury PhD is the PhD scholarship.
 Please note that no matter where you come from, if your body is in New Zealand, you pay only the local fees.
 International fees only happen to people who aren’t from New Zealand, and aren’t currently living here.

 From time to time I might have other sources of funding.
-If it is a formal call, you’ll see it advertised on Linguist List.
+If that source is part of a formal call, you’ll see it advertised on Linguist List.
 Informally – not to be counted upon for economic survival, but common to research labs everywhere – there tends to be research assistantships available to those who are good at research and/or programming.